marcellondon/memory_game/README.md

 <h3>The Memory Card Game is developed using the following technologies:</h3>

-HTML: The game's structure and layout are created using HTML.
+<bold>HTML</bold>: The game's structure and layout are created using HTML. <br>
-CSS: CSS is used to style the game interface, providing an attractive and user-friendly design.
+<bold>CSS</bold>: CSS is used to style the game interface, providing an attractive and user-friendly design. <br>
-JavaScript: The game logic, including card flipping, matching, and tracking player progress, is implemented using JavaScript.
+<bold>JavaScript</bold>: The game logic, including card flipping, matching, and tracking player progress, is implemented using JavaScript. <br>
-ReactJS: The ReactJS framework is used to build the game as a component-based application, making it easier to manage state, handle user interactions, and update the UI.
+<bold>ReactJS</bold>: The ReactJS framework is used to build the game as a component-based application, making it easier to manage state, handle user interactions, and update the UI.<br>
 Installation

 <h3>Usage</h3>